 These side effects usually settle down within 4 weeks of finishing treatment, though hair re-growth takes longer.
 Fatigue can take a while to improve.

-More information on TSEBT is available in a leaflet published by Guy’s and St Thomas’ NHS Foundation Trust.
+More information on TSEBT is available in a leaflet published by The Christie NHS Foundation Trust.

 Systemic treatments affect the whole body.
 You usually have a systemic treatment if your skin lymphoma is advanced when it is diagnosed, or if it is not responding to topical treatments.
 The aim is to control your skin lymphoma or put it into remission (no sign of lymphoma).

 - systemic steroids